bypirob/airo/README.md

 Then, you can use the `airo deploy` command to deploy your project to your server every time you finish working on a feature.

-> You need to have a server running somewhere.
-It involves configuring some options manually right
-> now that I would like to automate.

 ## Installation